dvishchu/labent-1497/docs/source/task_04.rst

         Prefixes Current:              31          5 (Consumes 1120 bytes)
     <...skip....>

-Looks like route-reflector command is missing for the 10.1.255.3 neighbor.
+Looks like ``route-reflector-client`` command is missing for the 10.1.255.3 neighbor.
 That configuration command is required since S1 node is acting as a Spine in the EVPN fabric.

 Similarly, such configuration is missing on S2 node too.